 Then, in 2013, Union Pacific closed off the railway culverts for repair, sealing off the flow of salty water from the north arm to the south arm.
 When Johnson and his colleagues, Frank Black at Westminster College and Blair Stringham at the Utah Department of Natural Resources, took samples of the deep brine layer and lake-bottom sediments in 2015, they found that methylmercury, in both the water and the sediment, had decreased by 88 percent.

 “It seems clear that the deep brine layer was a cap,” Johnson says.
 Without the constant inflow of north arm water, the deep brine layer finally mixed with the overlying water, bringing oxygen and driving the methylmercury into other forms, possibly elemental mercury, which would evaporate away into the atmosphere.

 And the ducks?
 Waterfowl carcasses collected both before and after the culvert closure showed no significant change in mercury levels.
-“If there’s a direct connection between the environment at the bottom of the lake and the Hg in the ducks, you’d think you’d see a corresponding reduction of Hg in biota,” Johnson says.
+“If there’s a direct connection between the environment at the bottom of the lake and the mercury in the ducks, you’d think you’d see a corresponding reduction of mercury in biota,” Johnson says.
 “We didn’t see that.”